fabcotech/dappy-tools/README.md

 # dappy-lookup

-A library written in Typescript that resolves names from Dappy name system.
+A library written in Typescript that resolves names from Dappy name system (DappyNS).

-Dappy Name System, (DappyNS) is a next generation name system which:
+DappyNS is a next generation name system which:

 - Is compliant with [DNS RFC 1035](https://datatracker.ietf.org/doc/html/rfc1035)
 - Security-first designed by implementing DNS over HTTPS ([RFC 8484](https://datatracker.ietf.org/doc/html/rfc8484))